Khabib Nurmagomedov announces retirement after beating Justin Gaethje at UFC 254

 All three of Gaethje’s losses have come via finish.

-The American with a preference for fighting on his feet rather than the ground came into the match having won four in a row and was considered perhaps Nurmagomedov’s most daunting opponent because of his extensive wrestling background combined with one-punch knockout power.
+The American with a preference for fighting on his feet rather than the ground came into the match having won four in a row and was considered perhaps Nurmagomedov’s most daunting opponent because of his extensive wrestling background and one-punch knockout power.

-Nurmagomedov collected the first and only takedown of Round 1 in the closing stages, aggressively moving forward after absorbing an inside leg kick that drew a grimace.
+Nurmagomedov got the first and only takedown of Round 1 in the closing stages, aggressively moving forward after absorbing an inside leg kick that drew a grimace.
 Gaethje landed several other trademark low kicks and connected with overhand strikes, but Nurmagomedov nonetheless commanded the center of the Octagon.

 The victory earned Nurmagomedov, a 4-1 favorite, a $50,000 performance bonus and came three weeks after he broke his foot during training camp, sending him to the hospital, according to UFC President Dana White.